Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.1/getting-started/introduction.md

 ## Quick start

-Get started by including Boosted's production-ready CSS and JavaScript via CDN without the need for any build steps.
-See it in practice with this [Boosted CodePen demo](https://codepen.io/julien-deramond/pen/WNMxywB).
+Get started by including OUDS Web's production-ready CSS and JavaScript via CDN without the need for any build steps.
+See it in practice with this [OUDS Web CodePen demo](https://codepen.io/julien-deramond/pen/WNMxywB).

 <br>